Scientific Program

 Gene Therapy in Human Studies: Signals, Safety, and Promise

-Organized by: Mark Dowling, BA, BSc (Hons), PhD, MBBS, FRACP (Peter MacCallum Centre & Royal Melbourne Hospital)
+Co-Chairs: Mark Dowling, BA, BSc (Hons), PhD, MBBS, FRACP (Peter MacCallum Centre & Royal Melbourne Hospital) & Andrea Henden, PhD (QIMR Berghofer Medical Research Institute, Herston, Australia)

 This session presents early clinical trial results from gene therapy approaches targeting cancer, lipid disorders and metabolic liver disease.
 Speakers will outline findings from in vivo CAR T therapy for multiple myeloma, CRISPR-based gene editing for lowering blood lipids, and gene therapy studies for treating OTC deficiency in infants.